Transparent (TV series): Background

 Soloway felt inspired to create Transparent after their parent came out as trans.
 They created the pilot for Amazon.com, which became available for free streaming and download on February 6, 2014 as part of Amazon's second pilot season.
 Amazon Studios picked up the pilot for Transparent in March, 2014, ordering a ten-episode season.

 Tambor had previously portrayed transvestite judge Alan Wachtel on the police procedural television show Hill Street Blues in the 1980s.
 Soloway wrote Hoffmann's role after seeing her performance on Season 3 of Louis C.K.'s show Louie.

 Transparent premiered all ten episodes simultaneously in late September 2014.
 In Canada, where Amazon's video streaming service was not available, the series premiered on the Shomi platform on January 23, 2015.

 Religious themes

 The series depicts several Jewish characters and deals with spiritually and culturally Jewish themes.
 Joey Soloway, the series' primary creator, is Jewish and consulted Rabbi Susan Goldberg of Wilshire Boulevard Temple.
-They also sought advice from Rabbi Amichai Lau-Lavie of New York, describing him as "a God-optional patriarchy-toppling Jewish modern mind.
-There's a mandate among religious and spiritual thinkers to be thinking about the binary, the gendered, the feminist, the goddess, and Amichai reminds me of that every day."
+They also sought advice from Rabbi Amichai Lau-Lavie of New York.